Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 `scripts/create_test_data.py` - Script to transform an MP4 video to a list of images

-`scripts/JsonToTFrecord.py` - Takes the '.json' files output from the VGG Image Annotator and turns them into '.tfrecord' files.
+`scripts/JsonToTFrecord.py` - Takes the '.json' file output from the VGG Image Annotator and turns it into a '.tfrecord' file.
-Data is stored separately for each bounding box, so the .tfrecord files grow quite large based on how many bounding boxes are used per image.
+Data is stored separately for each bounding box, so the .tfrecord file grows quite large based on how many bounding boxes are used per image.

 `scripts/eval_model.py` - Run this script on an image folder to test the model on those images and save the resultant annotated images